sesam-community/sesam-py/readme.usage.md

 ...
 ```
 Note that the value must be of the corresponding parameter datatype, though the value itself can be arbitrary.
+It is then used to parse the json with transit encoding when running "upload" command.
+A reverse lookup takes place
+when running "download" command, and the value is replaced with the corresponding parameter name.
+So it is recommended to
+use a near-unique value for each parameter to avoid collisions.

 ## Usage